betfair-datascientists/betfair-datascientists.github.io/src/api/apiappkey.md

 # How to access the Betfair API

-Betfair has it’s own [Exchange API](https://betfair-developer-docs.atlassian.net/).
+Betfair has its own [Exchange API](https://betfair-developer-docs.atlassian.net/).
 You can use it to programmatically retrieve live markets, automate successful trading strategies or create your own customised trading interface.
 Professional punters use it for these functions and many more.

-This guide helps Australian and New Zealand customers with obtaining their Betfair API Key.
-If you’re outside of these two regions please go to the [UK's Developer Program website](http://developer.betfair.com).
+This guide helps Australian customers with obtaining their Betfair API Key.
+If you’re outside of this region please go to the [UK's Developer Program website](http://developer.betfair.com).

 There are four steps involved in getting access to our API